ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
-Mostly cloudy.
-High near 85, with temperatures falling to around 83 in the afternoon.
+Partly sunny.
+High near 85, with temperatures falling to around 80 in the afternoon.
-         South southwest wind around 7 mph.
+         South wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 2am, then showers and thunderstorms.
 Mostly cloudy.
 Low around 68, with temperatures
          rising to around 72 overnight.
-Southwest wind around 7 mph.
+Southwest wind around 6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">